 Based on population projections by Hydraulic Unit Code (HUC)-8 and Water User Group, the growth patterns in Region 2 are projected to continue.
 A "HUC" is a hydrological unit code used to identify and organize hydrologic areas across the country.
 The type of hydrologic area is specified by the number following "HUC," with HUC-8 indicating a subbasin (USGS, n.d.) and larger numbers indicating finer (i.e., smaller) basin sizes.
 By 2050, the overall population is projected to increase by 24% for the entire region.
 The number of communities with populations over 15,000 is projected to increase slightly from six to seven.
 Table 1.2 showcases the seven major cities with population details for each community.
-Most of the expected growth is in the western portion of the basin near the Dallas-Fort Worth Metroplex and the existing population centers.
+Most of the existing population centers.
 A significant increase in Fannin County is also expected, likely due to the construction of Bois D'Arc Lake and Lake Ralph Hall, both of which are expected to contribute to the local economies and spur development.